The DataSquad Experiment: Lessons for Preparing Data and Computer Scientists for Work: Supplementary Results

 \subsection{Learning Environment Ratings}

 The DataSquad learning environment received exceptionally positive ratings across all assessed dimensions (Figure \ref{fig:environment-assessment}).
-All five dimensions exceeded 88\% \enquote{Yes} responses.
+All five dimensions met or exceeded 88\% \enquote{Yes} responses.
 Although the high ratings may reflect some level of response bias, the 100\% encouragement rate is a positive sign, given that alumni who reported less positive feelings in the other categories agreed on the encouraging environment.
-It also suggests that there is some work to be done to improve the DataSquad experience for students who did not respond 'yes' to some of the questions.
+It also suggests that there is some work to be done to improve the DataSquad experience for students who responded less favorably.